Emily Maitlis: BBC

 In November 2019, Maitlis interviewed Prince Andrew, Duke of York, about his relationship with American sex offender and paedophile Jeffrey Epstein, who had died in August while awaiting trial on sex trafficking charges.
 The interview was broadcast on the BBC's Newsnight programme on 16 November 2019.
 Due in part to the fallout from Prince Andrew's disastrous performance during this interview, he resigned from his royal duties.
 In February 2020, her interview with Prince Andrew won Interview of the Year and Scoop of the Year awards at the 2020 RTS Television Journalism Awards.
-Maitlis was an executive producer of A Very Royal Scandal (2024), a film about the interview.
+Maitlis was an executive producer of A Very Royal Scandal (2024), a 3-part drama series about the interview.
 Also released that year was Scoop, adapted from a book of the same name by Sam McAlister, a former BBC producer.

 From 2020, Maitlis presented the BBC podcast, Americast, with Jon Sopel, the BBC's North America editor.
 The podcasts originally focused on the 2020 election and contained analysis and various interviews from across the political scene.
 Americast received positive reviews and performed well, becoming one of the UK's most listened-to podcasts of any genre.

-Maitlis has described the journalism she performed as leading to the closure of the UK's only youth gender identity clinic, the Tavistock Gender Identity Development Service, including a June 2020 Newsnight segment which accused GIDS of granting patients access to medical transition "too quickly" - despite the Care Quality Commission saying that patients often waited up to two years for a first appointment.
+Maitlis has described her journalism as leading to the closure of the UK's only youth gender identity clinic, the Tavistock Gender Identity Development Service, including a June 2020 Newsnight segment which accused GIDS of granting patients access to medical transition "too quickly" - despite the Care Quality Commission saying that patients often waited up to two years for a first appointment.